gentee/eonza-docs/en/scripts/if-statement.md

 Select the comparison operation.

 * **Equal**.
 Check if the variable is equal to the specified value.
 If the value is not specified, the result will be *true*, if the variable is not defined, equal to an empty string, zero or "false".
+* **File/Dir Exists**.
+If the value of the variable is an existing file or directory, then the result is *true*.
+Otherwise, *false* will be returned.
+If the *Variable Name* is not specified, then the parameter *Value* will be checked.

 **Value**
 The value to compare the variable with.